inkeep/teleport-docs-website/README.md

 - `yarn git-update` – update git submodules.
 - `yarn prepare-files` – copy files from `content` to folders used by Docusaurus.
-- `yarn prepare-sanity-data` - fetching and saving data from Sanity CMS.
+- `yarn prepare-navigation-data` - fetches data required for the header and event banner
 - `yarn start` – start server in dev mode.
 - `yarn build` - buld static site.
 - `yarn swizzle` - used to eject files from the default Docusaurus theme to the `src/theme` folder.
 See [swizzling](https://docusaurus.io/docs/swizzling).